firebase/genkit/README.md

 - [Ollama plugin](https://firebase.google.com/docs/genkit/plugins/ollama): Integrate with Ollama to access popular OSS models like Google’s Gemma.
 - [pgvector template](https://firebase.google.com/docs/genkit/templates/pgvector): See our template for integrating with pgvector for CloudSQL and AlloyDB.

+## Try it out on IDX

+Interested in trying Genkit?
+[Try it out on Project IDX](https://idx.google.com/new/genkit), Google's AI-assisted workspace for full-stack app development.

 ## Contributing

 Genkit is an open source framework, and we welcome contributions.
 Information on how to get started can be found in our [contributor guide](CONTRIBUTING.md).